zenml-io/blog.zenml.io/_posts/2022-11-22-mlops-competition-recap.md

   path: /assets/posts/competition-recap/Final.png
 ---

-The inaugural ZenML [Month of MLOps](https://zenml.io/competition) ran from rom October 10 to November 11, 2022. ending recently with a [closing ceremony streamed live](https://www.youtube.com/watch?v=acLrHtjiN9A).
+The inaugural ZenML [Month of MLOps](https://zenml.io/competition) ran from October 10 to November 11, 2022. ending recently with a [closing ceremony streamed live](https://www.youtube.com/watch?v=acLrHtjiN9A).
 The goal of the competition was to make the most creative and innovative showcase of a production-grade ZenML MLOps pipeline.
-Aside from the cash prizes, joining in the competition was a great way to contribute to open-source software, build a machine learning portfolio, and to learn MLOps best practices.
+Aside from the cash prizes, joining the competition was a great way to contribute to open-source software, build a machine learning portfolio, and learn MLOps best practices.

 ![Image showing final day]({{ site.url }}/assets/posts/competition-recap/Final.png)